SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Conclusion

 \section{Conclusion}

-We have proposed using scaling factors in both matrix dimensions when representing weight matrices at low precision, along with an effective method for finding good values for these scaling factors, by simultaneously normalizing the row and column standard deviation through a modified Sinkhorn iteration.
+We have shown that the column-wise standard deviations of LLM weight matrices are predictive of input activations.
+To enable the use of this pseudo-activation-awareness for uncalibrated weight quantization, we have proposed a modified Sinkhorn iteration procedure that normalizes both row and column standard deviations, which successfully balances a pseudo-activation-aware column scaling, against row-wise kurtosis impact.
 We show in numerous experiments that this method is fast and outperforms state-of-the-art methods for uniform quantization without calibration, and can be combined with widely used calibrated and/or non-uniform methods.
+Finally, we demonstrate that the computational overhead of an additional scale is negligible at the individual-layer level and in end-to-end measurements.